Festa della Repubblica: Brief summary of the parade segment

 As earlier stated the parade begins with the playing of the National Anthem as troopers of the Corazzieri salute the President.
 After the troopers march off the grandstand, the parade begins as the Central National Band of the Carabinieri marches past the dais, the first band of the parade, to herald the official arrival of the parade commander, usually a Major General of the Army, who drives past the grandstand with his motorized escort, followed by a motorized colour guard.
 Veterans contingents in vehicles from the Armed Forces, all police forces and the Vigili del Fuoco follow the command contingent.

-These personnel are followed by the ground contingent, made up of personnel of the Armed Forces, all police forces, Civil Protection and civil service personnel.
-These march past the dais in a strict order of precedence with the military contingents marching past first followed by the police and civil contingents.
+The personnel are followed by the ground contingent, made up of personnel of the Armed Forces, all police forces, Civil Protection and civil service personnel.
+They march past the dais in a strict order of precedence with the military contingents marching past first followed by the police and civil contingents.

+Themes

+Since 2003, in some years, the military parade has had a specific theme: